stensalweb/kscript/SYNTAX.md

 The `while` loop is similar to most languages' constructs.
 However, there is no equivalent of `do { ... } while (COND)`

 Also, there is a `while; else` loop.
-It works differently than python's (see [https://realpython.com/lessons/while-loop-else-clause/](https://realpython.com/lessons/while-loop-else-clause/)).
+It works differently than Python's (see [https://realpython.com/lessons/while-loop-else-clause/](https://realpython.com/lessons/while-loop-else-clause/)).

 The `else` part of a `while` loop is executed only if the condition is false on the FIRST run.